The 10 Best Thermal Paste Options of 2022 to Cool Down a PC

 And last but not least, there’s the SYY-157.
-This particular thermal paste offers thermal conductivity at 15.7 W/mK, allowing you to play the most performance demanding video games with zero chance of CPU overheating.
+This particular thermal paste offers thermal conductivity at 15.7 W/mK, allowing you to play the most performance-demanding video games with zero chance of CPU overheating.

 This thermal paste specifically offers the highest thermal conductivity within this selection.

-If you are not experienced at applying such paste to your CPU but have to go through this process on your powerful PC, with this paste, you will get a spreader to help you out with evening out the application for better result.
+If you are not experienced at applying such paste to your CPU but have to go through this process on your powerful PC, with this paste, you will get a spreader to help you out with evening out the application for better results.